jagorn/MEA-Analysis/README.md

 A comprehensive set of scripts for handling and analyzing Multi Electrode Array recordings of the retina.

+With this package you can process raw file and the spike-sorting results from spyking circus to compute receptive fields, psths, type your cells, and generate plots.

 # Installation

 ## Installation and Configuration